afunnydev/localc/README.md

 Images are already in `static/img` and are optimized.
 If you don't find the images you're looking for in your page folder, look into others since images were repeated and I didn't want to take space for nothing.

 All the static files are in `static/`.
 You can find js there, don't add vendor for nothing.
 If you want to use and external library for a feature, let's discuss it.
-Speed is important :) Don't touch `static/css/materialize.css` directly, see next section
+Speed is important :)

 ---
 ## CSS